Misacorp/sea-of-thieves-cooking-timer/README.md

 - (Possibly fixed?)
 TIMER_SYNC is emitted twice when joining an existing room: when a client joins and when they request for timers.
 The latter happens because TimerGrid does not catch the timers paired with the USER_JOINED event.
 Rework TimerGrid so that it catches the timers and doesn't have to ask for them a second time.
 - Navigating within the app should disconnect the user from the room they were in.
 - Save nickname to local storage

+## Deployment

+To deploy the server, run `git subtree push --prefix server heroku master` in the project root.

+To deploy the client, run `npm run deploy` in the client directory.